-The accompanying condensed consolidated financial statements and the notes to the condensed consolidated financial statements as of September 30, 2021 and for the three months ended September 30, 2021 and 2020 are unaudited.
+The accompanying condensed consolidated financial statements and the notes to the condensed consolidated financial statements as of September 30, 2022 and for the three months ended September 30, 2022 and 2021 are unaudited.
 These unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-Accordingly, these interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2021, as filed with the SEC on August 26, 2021.
-The condensed consolidated balance sheet at June 30, 2021 included herein was derived from the audited financial statements as of that date, but does not include all disclosures, including notes, required by GAAP.
+Accordingly, these interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2022, as filed with the SEC on August 22, 2022.
+The condensed consolidated balance sheet at June 30, 2022 included herein was derived from the audited financial statements as of that date, but does not include all disclosures, including notes, required by GAAP.

-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for the fair presentation of the Company's condensed consolidated balance sheet at September 30, 2021, its condensed consolidated statements of stockholders' equity, operations and comprehensive income for the three months ended September 30, 2021 and 2020 and condensed consolidated statements of cash flows for the three months ended September 30, 2021 and 2020.
-The results of operations for the three months ended September 30, 2021 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2022, or any other future period.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for the fair presentation of the Company's condensed consolidated balance sheet at September 30, 2022, its condensed consolidated statements of stockholders' equity, operations and comprehensive (loss) income for the three months ended September 30, 2022 and 2021 and condensed consolidated statements of cash flows for the three months ended September 30, 2022 and 2021.
+The results of operations for the three months ended September 30, 2022 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2023, or any other future period.